BlackPythonDevs/blackpythondevs.com/_posts/2024-03-13-pycon-us-announcement.md

 ---
+date: 2024-03-13
+description: Join us at PyCon US as we celebrate diversity in the Python community.
+  Discover our initiatives, meet fellow Black developers, and be part of shaping a more inclusive global community.
+lang: en
 layout: post
-lang: en
-title: "Black Python Devs x PyCon US"
+title: Black Python Devs x PyCon US
-date: 2024-03-13
 ---

 PyCon US is coming and Black Python Devs will represented strongly.